Best Erasable Colored Pencils

 Crayola Erasable Colored Pencils

 Crayola focuses on mostly budget-friendly pencils.
 And this results in colors that are less intense and harder to put on paper.
-But you can actually use that in your favor with their Erasable Colored Pencils.
-There really is no other way to say it: these pencils don’t produce much color.
+But you can use that in your favor with their Erasable Colored Pencils.
+There is no other way to say it: these pencils don’t produce many colors.
 And on top of that, the lead tips break very easily.
-But what color that is put on paper is very easy to remove with a quality eraser.
+But what color is put on paper is very easy to remove with a quality eraser.
 We wouldn’t recommend using this set for an entire piece, but they make a good (and affordable) option for putting down some outlines that you will then go back over with a more capable set of colored pencils.